csgf/RobotProxy/docs/install.rst

       :align: center

 ============
-Chapter VI - Some RESTful APIs
+Chapter V - Some RESTful APIs
 ============
 REST is an architectural style which defines a set of constraints that, when applied to the architecture of a distributed system, induces desiderable properties like lookse coupling and horizontal scalability.
 RESTful web services are the result of applying these constraints to services that utilize web standards such as URIs, HTTP, XML, and JSON.
 Such services become part of the fabric of the web and can take advantage of years of web engineering to satisfy their clients' needs.
 The Java API for RESTful web services (JAX-RS) is a new API that aims to make development of RESTful web services in Java simple and intuitive.